 To sustain communication and learning, Earth Expeditions courses combine face-to-face experiences with Web-based follow-up.
 All students are assigned a Miami University email address and will need regular access to a computer with Internet connection.
 The easy-to-use course Web site is designed for those who have no previous computer experience.
 Ongoing technical support is available to all program participants.

 Application Due Date

 The admissions process begins when you submit an application.
-The Earth Expeditions application is usually available on the Web from September 1 to the January 28 due date.
+The Earth Expeditions application is usually available on the Web from early September to the January 28 due date.